hzeller/txtempus/README.md

 local laws with regard to restrictions on radio transmissions._**

 ### Platform
+txtempus supports Raspberry Pi series and Nvidia Jetson Series (experimental).

+#### Raspberry Pi
-This runs on a Raspberry Pi.
-So far, it has been tested on a Pi3 and a Pi Zero W. There has been a report of different frequencies generated with an older Pi (Bug #1), so until we have a definitive list of available clock sources inside these, check out that bug for a workaround.
+So far, it has been tested on a Pi3 and a
+Pi Zero W. There has been a report of different frequencies generated with an older Pi (Bug #1), so until we have a definitive list of available clock sources inside these, check out that bug for a workaround.

+#### Nvidia Jetson Series (experimental)
+So far, it has been tested only on a Jetson Nano, but all Jetson devices except for TX1 and TX2 (there is no available pwm pin) are supported.

 ### Supported Time Services
 #### DCF77